 I have completed a few of the puzzles so far, which is why I have a the before/after style photo above.
 I have even added a few.
-My brother’s kids were over last summer (2016) and while looking for games found my puzzles and had their parents get me a couple more for my birthday.
+My brother’s kids were over in summer 2016 and while looking for games found my puzzles and had their parents get me a couple more for my birthday.
 I have also picked up a couple at the store.
 Of course being a glass half empty person I feel like I’m almost out and keep contemplating if asking on Freecycle again is a good idea.

 After I did some of the puzzles on a card table in our new cat’s room.
 (Yes she has a room, the cats don’t like each other, so Pumpkin has a safe place to go.)
 I decided to work on a really large puzzle that needed to be done on the kitchen table.
 After that it’s where I’ve been working on all my puzzles, and taking a photo of them upon completion.
 I use a super cheap clear table topper to keep everything protected when I’m not working on the puzzle, and since it’s clear I still see it and be reminded to work on it.